abodelot/wallbreaker/README.md

 ------------

 - Move your mouse to catch the ball.
-- Click to release balls glued to sticky paddle.
+- Click or press [Space] to release balls glued to sticky paddle.
-- Click to shoot lasers with laser paddle.
+- Click or press [Space] to shoot lasers with laser paddle.

 How to use the editor?